Magic Mike XXL: Box office

-Magic Mike XXL grossed $66 million in North America and $56.5 million in other territories for a worldwide total of $122.5 million, against a budget of $14.8 million.
+Magic Mike XXL grossed $66 million in North America and $51.8 million in other territories for a worldwide total of $117.8 million, against a budget of $14.8 million.

 The film was released alongside Terminator Genisys, and along with holdovers Jurassic World and Inside Out, each was projected to earn $27–30 million over the three-day weekend and $45–55 million during the five-day Independence Day stretch.
 It made $2.4 million from Tuesday night showings (higher than the $2.1 million earned by its predecessor's preview screenings) and $9.3 million on its opening day (Wednesday) – including Tuesday showings.
 In its opening weekend, the film grossed $12.8 million ($27.9 million for the five-day total), coming in below expectations and finishing 4th at the box office behind Inside Out ($29.7 million), Jurassic World ($29.2 million) and Terminator Genisys ($27 million).

 Critical response

-On Rotten Tomatoes the film has a rating of 65% based on 242 reviews, with an average rating of 6/10.
-The site's critical consensus reads, "Magic Mike XXL has enough narrative thrust and beefy charm to deliver another helping of well-oiled entertainment, even if this sequel isn't quite as pleasurable as its predecessor."
-On Metacritic the film has a score of 60 out of 100, based on 41 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film holds an approval rating of 66% based on 238 reviews, with an average rating of 6/10.
+The website's critics consensus reads, "Magic Mike XXL has enough narrative thrust and beefy charm to deliver another helping of well-oiled entertainment, even if this sequel isn't quite as pleasurable as its predecessor."
+On Metacritic, the film has a score of 60 out of 100, based on 41 critics, indicating "mixed or average reviews".
 In CinemaScore polls, cinema audiences gave the film an average grade of "A−" on an A+ to F scale.